What We Do

 Workplace Safety Courses

-We are pleased to announce that we have scheduled some dates for the following workplace safety courses;
+We will shortly be announcing some course dates for August and September 2021 for the following workplace safety courses;

 Course places are free to local charities, non profit making organisations and community groups.

-Places are very limited due to COVID-19 measures
+Places are very limited due to continued COVID-19 measures.

 We have been awarded a grant from the Canal & Rivers Trust, Waterways Charities Fund